huangyuxii/APF-in-downlink-network/Readme.md

-PLS network for joint design, UAV continuous trajectory and transmit power
+one moblie communication node - two users- network for joint design, continuous paths and transmit power - globally optimal solution due to the closed-form derivation in IEEE GLOBECOM WS paper